 All information provided during the financial aid process is kept in strict confidence.

-You only have to complete one Parents’ Financial Statement, even if you have several children applying.
+You only have to complete one Parents’ Financial Statement, even if you are applying for several children.